rawmodel/framework/README.md

 Similar to default values, we can set a `fakeValue` for each field, to populate a field with fake data when calling the `fake()` method.

 The `fakeValue` can also be a method which returns a dynamic value.
-Note that this function shares the context of a field instance, thus you have access to all the features of the `Field` class.
+This function shares the context of a field instance, thus you have access to all the features of the `Field` class.

 ```js
 this.defineField('name', {